niplav/site/masturbation_and_attractiveness.md

 ### Gender was Determined by Perception

+I didn't ask the respondents for their gender because sometimes that might have been impossible to do (in the case of being ignored) or might have corrupted the data (people being aware of it being an experiment).
+Because of this, I had to determine the gender of the respondent by subjective judgement, which might become a problem.
+By using the code in a section of [this piece](./estimated_life_expectancy.html#Gender-was-Determined-by-Appearance), I arrive at a probability of ~21% of encountering at least one trans person & misgendering them (N=400).

 ### Different Settings, Clothing & Weather

 ### Strawman of the Views of the NoFap Community